Grid Fill Tool for Autodesk Maya 2025

 I built a grid fill utility for Autodesk Maya, after learning that the option was not available by default.

-I had recently tried out 3D modeling with Autodesk Maya over at Gnomon Online, and came to appreciate having a few MEL/Python scripts on hand, such as a hard edge script for beveling edges, or a script to generate leaves along the vertices of a surface, in order to make repetitive modeling tasks much easier to complete.
-After blocking out some cylindrical props in 3D (bottles, table legs, lamps … et cetera), I wanted to find out if a grid fill utility, similar to that found in Blender, was available for use in Maya.
+I had tried out 3D modeling using Autodesk Maya at Gnomon Online, and came to appreciate having a few MEL/Python scripts on hand, such as a hard edge script for beveling edges, or a script to generate leaves along the vertices of a surface, in order to make repetitive modeling tasks easier to complete.
+After blocking out some cylindrical props in 3D (bottles, table legs, lamps … et cetera), I wanted to find out if a grid fill function, similar to that found in Blender, was available for use in Maya.

 I was previously aware of this document (with credits to Pixar) which provided some modeling tips when working with the Catmull-Clark subdivision surface modifer.
-As per the document, placing a high valence vertex, or a vertex connected to more than 4 adjacent edges, should be avoided in case a problem occurs in which a circular shape produces “wavy” surfaces with the modifier applied:
+The document mentions that placing a high valence vertex, or a vertex connected to more than 4 adjacent edges, should be avoided in case a problem occurs in which “wavy” surfaces are produced with the modifier:

 Subdivision Wavy Surface